What Is Plastic Surgery Addiction?

 Treatment For Plastic Surgery Addiction

 As plastic surgery becomes more common and affordable, rates of plastic surgery addiction are bound to increase as well.
 Fortunately, cognitive behavioral therapy has proven to be very effective in treating both plastic surgery addiction and body dysmorphic disorder.
 If you believe that you or someone you know may be suffering from a plastic surgery addiction, know that there is treatment options available.
-Discover your online therapy options here.
+Discover your online therapy options today to start your treatment journey.

 Last Updated: